dmstfctn/2020/content/related matters/1.2019/1.ECHO FX/info.md

 As the Pound subsequently collapsed amongst market disbelief, a number of London City traders with access to insider information pointing to a Leave win made millions from the Pound's collapse.

-ECHO FX was screened on the third birthday of the Referndum night, in June 2019, and performed live 24h before the UK left the EU, in January 2020.
+<span class="dc-hide-on-small-landscape">ECHO FX was screened on the third birthday of the Referndum night, in June 2019, and performed live 24h before the UK left the EU, in January 2020.</span>